sakshi2215/Flaskintegrated_eyeDetection/README.md

 # Flaskintegrated_eyeDetection
-Uses Flaskbased where user will upload an image and it will predict weather it has open eyes or closed eye.
+It uses Flaskbased where the user will upload an image and it will predict whether it has open eyes or closed eyes.
+Open the terminal and run "python main.py"